New construction of auxiliary vessels for the Marina Militare

 In high-demand naval programmes, managing multiple suppliers for the same system generates critical interfaces that are, more often than not, the source of the most difficult problems to resolve: incompatibilities that only surface during integration, unclear responsibilities when an issue arises, fragmented documentation that complicates validations.

-Integrating manual valves, electrically motorised valves with PRIOR control system and quick-closing valve system under a single technical responsibility eliminates those friction points from the start.
-The result is a technically coherent system with full traceability from manufacturing through to commissioning, unified documentation that simplifies validations with the shipyard and the end operator, and a stronger foundation for maintenance and lifecycle support of the equipment on board.
+Integrating manual valves, electrically motorized valves with PRIOR control system and quick-closing valve system under a single technical responsibility eliminates those friction points from the start.
+The result is a technically coherent system with full traceability from manufacturing through to commissioning, unified documentation that simplifies validations with the shipyard and the end operator, and a stronger foundation for maintenance and life-cycle support of the equipment on board.

 In auxiliary support vessels, where the continuous availability of systems is part of the mission itself, that robustness has real operational value.